Table of Contents

 What is Draw No Bet in hockey?

 The draw no bet wager on betting apps is like having a safety net, or a second chance to win your bet.
 It is most commonly seen in soccer but can also be applied to hockey betting if you wager on 60-minute moneylines.

 Draw No Bet is a betting market that removes the possibility of a draw as an outcome on a three-way wager.
 It allows bettors to narrow their choices down to a wager on either a home or away win.

-If you’re someone who lives with the paradox of enjoying sports betting but being put off by risk-taking, then the draw no bet is your ideal wager.
-In this instance, there are three potential outcomes and two of them work in your favor.
+If you’re someone who lives with the paradox of enjoying playing on betting sites but is put off by risk-taking, then the draw no bet is your ideal wager.
+In this instance, there are three potential outcomes, and two of them work in your favor.

 It’s also a bit of a safer way to bet longshot underdogs, because you are adding the potential to your bet that your money could be refunded.
-On the one hand, you’re playing a longshot with the chance of a significant return on your wager for a win, with the additional security of knowing that two of the three possible outcomes in the game work to your favor.
+On the one hand, you’re playing a long shot with the chance of a significant return on your wager for a win, with the additional security of knowing that two of the three possible outcomes in the game work in your favor.